From: Godalming, England

-Their debut album ('From Genesis To Revelation') was released in the spring of 1969 and includes several excellent songs.
-Although their sound was not nearly as complex and hard driving as their later material would end up being, many of the songs on the record have highly original melodies, carried along mainly by lush piano, acoustic guitar and Gabriel's unmistakable pipes.
+Their debut album (From Genesis To Revelation) was released in the spring of 1969 and includes several excellent songs.
+Although their sound was not nearly as complex and hard driving as their later material would end up being, many of the tracks on the record have highly original melodies, carried along mainly by lush piano, acoustic guitar and Gabriel's unmistakable pipes.
 King also added some tasteful orchestration to the tracks, which further enhances their originality.
-Unfortunately, the LP was not only promoted badly, but its cover was also designed poorly, housed in a plain dark brown sleeve with only the words "From Genesis To Revelation" scribed in small letters in the upper left hand corner.
+Unfortunately, the LP was not only promoted badly, but its cover was also poorly designed, housed in a plain dark brown sleeve with only the words "From Genesis To Revelation" stenciled in small letters in the upper left hand corner.
 Because of this blunder, most record stores placed the LP in their religious bins, not realizing it was in actuality a pop album!
 Regardless of whether this was the main reason or not, the record flopped and Genesis soon found itself dropped from Decca and without a record producer (King also flew the coop).
-Despite these obstacles, the band felt strongly enough about their work to continue on, save Silver who quit and was replaced by John Mayhew (drums, vocals).
+Despite these obstacles, the vast majority of the band's members felt strongly enough about their work to continue on, save Silver who quit and was replaced by John Mayhew (drums, vocals).

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson and an article by Bruce Eder at All Music Guide.